MSCA-IF SEEGROW

 Project supervisor: Prof. Mihail Arandarenko

-Secondment institution (to support fieldwork in Bosnia & Herzegovina): Faculty of Economics, University of Banja Luka
+Fieldwork in Bosnia & Herzegovina was supported by the Faculty of Economics, University of Banja Luка.